TeachBooks/mirror_mude_book/book/sandbox/continuous/Uniform.md

 Var[X] = \frac{1}{12}(b-a)^2
 $

 Finally, note that uniform distribution is symmetric and presents 0 skewness.
+Thus, the median and the mean are identical.
 This is, it does not present any tail.